-What Is a Good Download Speed and Upload Speed?
+What Is a Good Download and Upload Speed?

-Solid internet speeds are generally thought of to be at least 100 Mbps for downloads and 20 Mbps for uploads.
+Fast internet speeds are generally thought of to be at least 100 Mbps for downloads and 20 Mbps for uploads.
+Find out what can slow you down and how you can fix it.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.